PhDane/PhDane.github.io/_posts/2022-10-01-kreiner-2006-on-the-edge-of-identity-boundary-dynamics-at-the-interface-of-individual-and-organizational-identities.md

 layout: post
 title: Kreiner 2006 - On the edge of identity - Boundary dynamics at the interface of individual and organizational identities
 date: 2022-06-16 12:00:00 -0600
-categories: "[Comps]"
+categories: [Comps]
-tags: "[comps, identity, balance, boundaries, organizational identity, self-identity, theory, great paper]"
+tags: [comps, identity, balance, boundaries, organizational identity, self-identity, theory, great paper]
 ---

 [Google Scholar Link](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C45&q=On+the+edge+of+identity%3A+Boundary+dynamics+at+the+interface+of+individual+and+organizational+identities&btnG=)